 In some circumstances there will be a requirement to share some information with organisation external to Glasgow City Council:

-- Where workplace assessment for qualifications is undertaken personal data may be shared with the appropriate qualifications authority for the processing of results and issuing of qualifications.
+Where workplace assessment for qualifications is undertaken personal data may be shared with the appropriate qualifications authority such as the Scottish Qualifications Authority and City and Guilds, for the processing of results and issuing of qualifications.

-- Your personal details may be shared with the council's insurance provider for the purposes of insurance policies held by the council in respect of Employers Liability Insurance, Indemnification of employees and other insurance purposes as necessary.
+Your personal details may be shared with the council's insurance provider for the purposes of insurance policies held by the council in respect of Employers Liability Insurance, Indemnification of employees and other insurance purposes as necessary.
+In certain circumstances if you are involved in an accident with a third party, Glasgow City Council may be required to be share personal data with a third party insurance provider.

-- In circumstances relevant personal data may be shared with third parties in respect of processing payroll deduction made in respect of salary sacrifice contributions, charitable giving arrangements, payments made to satisfy court orders, AVC scheme contributions, trade union subscriptions, credit union contributions
+In some circumstances relevant personal data may be shared with third parties in respect of processing payroll deduction made in respect of salary sacrifice contributions, charitable giving arrangements, payments made to satisfy court orders, AVC scheme contributions, trade union subscriptions, credit union contributions.

 Information published on the council's website (including video footage of webcast meetings and committee reports) can be accessed from anywhere in the world.